kabisa/theguild.nl/lib/draft/feature_test_phoenix_integration.md

 end
 ```

-Now I started out that same way and couldn't get it to work.
+Now I started out that same way and couldn't get this to work.
 Apparently when I made two consequent requests in my test pipeline, the assigns would get wiped.
 At first I was unsure if it was a bug or if it was just something I was doing wrong.
 So I added an issue to discuss it with Boyd(the creator of Phoenix Integration), and he did some digging and explained fully what was happening.
 You can see that discussion [here](https://github.com/boydm/phoenix_integration/issues/38).
 So the reason that just setting the current assign won't work, is because `Phoenix.ConnTest` actually wipes the assigns between each request.
 Basically mimicing stateless browser request behaviour.
 They call this recycling and is explained [here](https://github.com/phoenixframework/phoenix/blob/9f703bfec83a2f35102af7c9489ebb4a01c35f6a/lib/phoenix/test/conn_test.ex#L79).
 They do however carry over cookies that are set, so basically the solution was to actually login through the browser in my test.

 In the example above I am login in directly in the pipeline, but you really don't want to do this all over the place if you add a lot of tests.
-In the [github issue](https://github.com/boydm/phoenix_integration/issues/38#issuecomment-593679075) Boyd also gives an example of how he does it mostly.
+In the [github issue](https://github.com/boydm/phoenix_integration/issues/38#issuecomment-593679075) Boyd also gives an example of how he does this mostly.
 Basically you can add a helper function in `ConnCase` you can call to sign in different types of users easily.
-For my example I'll leave it as because this post is long enough already.
+For my example I'll leave it as for now.

 ## Conclusion